-The churches are active in maintaining all the discriminations against Negroes, the Jim Crow laws, and other restrictions.
-The delegates at a meeting of the Federal Council of Churches of Christ in America in 1929 rejected a proposal offered by its Commission on Social Service recommending "the removal of discriminations which prevent equal opportunity of development for all races and for the equal sharing of rights and privileges."
+Delegates at a meeting of the Federal Council of Churches of Christ in 1929 rejected a proposal offered by its Commission on Social Service recommending "the removal of discriminations which prevent equal opportunity of development for all races and for the equal sharing of rights and privileges."
 Racial equality for the Negroes is abhorrent to the vast majority of white churchmen.
 When the Communist Party went into the South organizing Negro and white workers together and demanding full economic, political, and social equality for Negroes, the southern churches incited mob violence against its organizers.
 Negro ministers joined in the attack, advising the Negroes to "wait patiently for the Lord" to help them, and proclaiming the fine virtues of their white masters.
+A number of Negro clergymen led the opposition to the militant successful campaign of the International Labor Defense to save the lives of the Scottsboro boys.
 The southern churches have succeeded in keeping the Negroes virtually in slavery which they would have prolonged legally had they had the power.